TheRickyZhang/Cpp_Playground/CppSoftwareDesign.typ

-Klaus Iglberger: C++ software design
+*Klaus Iglberger: C++ software design*

--C++ Concepts are the static equivalent of base classes - just specifying certain requirements that must be fulfilled
+C++ Concepts are the static equivalent of base classes - just specifying certain requirements that must be fulfilled

-Acronyms:
-ADL: Argument dependent lookup (doing using std::begin in scope of function, for instance, to look in std scope after trying specific scope)
-RAII: Resource Acquisition is Initialization: very intuitive, acquiring/releasing resources should match with the lifetime
-KISS: Keep it simple, stupid.

-prefer using:
-  using std::swap;
-  swap(x, y);
-over:
-  std::swap(x, y);

-Because the former allows compiler to choose better, type-specific swap implementation.

 A design pattern is a proven, named solution which expresses a specific intent.
 Note that this is distinct from an implementation pattern, such as std::make_unique, which does not allow for decoupling or extending